nfagerlund/dw-theme-scratch-the-surface/README.md

 - Heavily tested on this year's Firefox and mobile Safari (iPhone SE width).
 - Lightly tested on desktop Chrome and Safari.
 - Never tested on IE or Edge.
-Should be fine?? 🤷🏽‍♀️ Especially since I mostly just inherited the core styles' float layout.
+Should be fine?? 🤷🏽‍♀️
+- If you're on a browser with no grid support, it should just fall back to single-column.
 - Never tested on Android browsers, but if it works in other recent WebKits/Blinks/Geckos it's probably fine?

-Here's the stuff I know about that might theoretically break in browsers that REALLY suck:

-- `rem` units (for space between elements) might be wack on IE < 9.
-- `calc()` (only used for three-column modes) might be wack on IE < 9.
-- flexbox layout (used sparingly) might be wack on IE < 11.

 ## Stuff